Sma1033/drum_generation_with_ssm/README.md

 2. Download the SountFonts file [here](https://drive.google.com/open?id=1XTrXR27cj02kh1Bxs6YvPTosbQdDN_Am "link"), extract and put it into ~/drum_generation
 3. Download pre-trained drum generation model according to the guildline in "drum_generator_model/readme.md"
 4. Install all python dependencies
-5. Run the Notebook file from step_1_ to step_5_ to generate drum tracks for input MIDI files in "input_midi" folder
+5. Run the Notebook files from step_1_ to step_5_ to generate drum tracks for input MIDI files in "input_midi" folder
 6. Use your own DAW to check the generated drum tracks in the MIDI file in "output_midi" folder